miki151/keeperrl_wiki/Creature/Body/Blind.md

 No vision whilst controlling the minion and has a disadvantage in combat.
 All other creatures are effectively invisible.
 This trait can appear as a nurf and can also be given to undead creatures after beheading.

+Blind creatures often see with telepathy, which depends on the enemies having brains.
+Examples are:

+	black dragon
+	black naga

 [MainPage](/keeperrl_wiki/ "wikilink")>>[Creature](/keeperrl_wiki/Creature_Guide "wikilink")>>[Body](/keeperrl_wiki/Body "wikilink")

 Other items in this section